Nexmo/nexmo-developer/_tutorials/voice-alerts.md

 You can look at what happened when you called your application earlier by inspecting the contents of `call_log.txt`.
 This file holds a record of each status that a particular phone call or "conversation" went through.
 Each line includes the conversation identifier; this becomes very important in a moment when we start making many outgoing calls at one time to pass on our broadcast message.
 We will still want to know which event belongs to which conversation!

-You can try a few different things when you call your number, and watch the log file as you do.
+You can try a few different things when you call your number and watch the log file as you do.
 How about:

 * Enter a number that isn't `1` when prompted
-* Don't answer the call but instead send it to voicemail
+* Don't answer the call, but instead send it to voicemail

 Your application is ready to handle the calls once we make them so it's time to build the broadcasting part of the project.

 ⚓ Broadcasting to multiple people
 ## Make Outgoing Calls

 We need to [broadcast our message](https://www.nexmo.com/use-cases/voice-broadcast) out to multiple people to avoid a critical message only going to one person and being missed.
-The script therefore loops through all the contacts you set up in `config.php` and requests that each one gets a call.
+The script, therefore, loops through all the contacts you set up in `config.php` and requests that each one gets a call.

 To make phone calls you will need to configure your PHP application with information about your Nexmo credentials, the application itself and the people you want to call.